jonathanxie/octopress/source/_posts/2014-10-11-how-to-set-up-octopress-and-push-to-github-pages.markdown

 For the output, you should see something like:

-{% codeblock Output for 'git remote -v' %}
+{% codeblock Output for: git remote -v %}
 origin  https://github.com/jonathanxie/octopress.git (fetch)
 origin  https://github.com/jonathanxie/octopress.git (push)
 {% endcodeblock %}